 The rails and guide are well made and squared right out the box which is pretty impressive, and the rip fence moves nice and fluidly, facilitating fast and easy alterations, so you can work swiftly.

-These aren’t the most popular saws on the market, mostly because Delta’s previous models aren’t regarded too highly compared to the top of the line portable table saws, but the 36-6023 is nothing short of spectacular, especially so considering the price.
+These aren’t the most popular saws on the market, mostly because SKIL’s previous models aren’t regarded too high compared to the top-of-the-line portable table saws.
+But the TS6307 is nothing short of spectacular, especially so considering the price.

-Of all the saws on our list, the Delta definitely offers you the best bang for your buck, and that’s before it’s even discounted.
+Of all the saws on our list, the SKIL model definitely offers you the best bang for your buck, and that’s before it’s even discounted.

-If you can snatch one up at a reduced rate, there are really no products in the same range that are anywhere near as competent or impressive as the 36-6023.
-If that’s somehow not a sweet enough deal for you, Delta offers a 5-year warranty on the saw it's self, including parts, batteries, and services.
+If you can snatch one up at a reduced rate, there are really no products in the same range that are anywhere near as competent or impressive as the TS6307.
+If that’s somehow not a sweet enough deal for you, Delta offers a 3-year warranty on the saw itself, including parts, batteries, and services.